 As with Print & Cut, instead of using a white or clear self-adhesive vinyl, we can also print onto interesting alternative types of vinyl.
 These include golds, silvers, metallics, fluorescents and frosted vinyl.

-So that’s the standard production methods we use for window graphics covered.
+So that’s the standard production methods we use for window displays covered.
 If all the above is bamboozling, it need not be.
 There are potentially many of ways to produce a creative and we’re here to help choose the most appropriate for you.
 There are a few factors we’ll take into consideration – obviously, the design to be produced, but also where it’s going, how long it’s going to be up for, if part of it needs to be changed over time (such a pricing), and of course, budget.
 So, let’s start with a conversation and see where we go.
 We are experts in large format print and display after all.